-Integrate your Visual Studio Code projects with Crowdin to optimize the localization process.
-Plugin allows uploading new source strings instantly to your Crowdin project, updating them back from Crowdin and downloading translations.
+Integrate your Visual Studio Code projects with Crowdin to streamline the localization process.
+The plugin allows you to instantly upload new source strings to your Crowdin project, autocomplete string keys, check translation progress and download translations from Crowdin.

-To work with plugin in the Visual Studio Code workspace, there should be Crowdin configuration file called either
+To work with the plugin in the Visual Studio Code workspace, there should be a Crowdin configuration file called either

 Configuration file example:

-You also can use environment variables in configuration file Environmet variables:
+You can also use environment variables in the configuration file Environment variables:

 This extension contributes the following settings:

-At the moment, plugin does not support all possible properties in configuration file (see Configuration file).
+At the moment, the plugin does not support all possible properties in the configuration file (see Configuration file).
 All properties which are supported by this plugin are listed in the example above.

 If you find any problems or would like to suggest a feature, please read the How can I contribute section in our contributing guidelines.

 We are happy to accept contributions to the Crowdin Visual Studio Code Plugin.
 If you want to contribute, please read the Contributing guidelines.

 The Crowdin Visual Studio Code Plugin is licensed under the MIT License.
 See the LICENSE file distributed with this work for additional information regarding copyright ownership.
 Except as contained in the LICENSE file, the name(s) of the above copyright holders shall not be used in advertising or otherwise to promote the sale, use or other dealings in this Software without prior written authorization.